List of The Grudge characters: Kayako Saeki

-Kayako Saeki portrayed by (Takako Fuji and Aiko Horiuchi) is the primary antagonist of The Grudge series, in life, an ordinary housewife, married to Takeo Saeki and mother of a little boy called Toshio.
-When she was a child, her mother performed unorthodox exorcisms, and passed her clients' curses to her instead of herself.
-Kayako and Toshio were later killed in a fit of rage by Takeo after he found her journal and discovered that she had feelings for an American man named Peter.
-Becoming an Onryō after her death, she now haunts the house, along with that of her husband, son, and her son's pet cat, Mar.
-A throaty, rattling noise usually comes out of her mouth.
+Kayako Saeki (portrayed by Takako Fuji and Aiko Horiuchi) is the primary antagonist of The Grudge series.
+In life, she was an ordinary housewife and mother.
+When she was a child, her mother performed unorthodox exorcisms and passed her clients' curses to Kayako instead of herself.
+Kayako and her son Toshio were later killed in a fit of rage by her husband Takeo after he found her journal and discovered that she had feelings for an American man named Peter.
+Becoming an Onryō after her death, she now haunts the house, along with her husband, son, and her son's pet cat, Mar.
+In place of a voice, she usually makes a throaty, rattling noise.